korby/deployer/README.md

 B) Other tasks
 You can store them where you want, provided you indicate the path in the yaml configuration file.

+## Vars
+Add all var you need in the vars.yml.
+You can use the corresponding value anywhere in a task using that pattern : %myvar

 ## WARNING
 Deployer use a vhost directory architecture similar to Capistrano, ie :